jmmitchell/movestough/README.md

 > If I have seen further than others, it is by standing upon the shoulders of giants.
 > - Isaac Newton

-There are many nameless people who have unselfishly contributed their time to help to share their enthusiasm for and knowledge about solving problems via software development.
+There are many nameless people who have unselfishly contributed their time to help share their enthusiasm for and knowledge about solving problems via software development.
 There are not enough words to properly thank each.
 There are also some notably brilliant minds who had creative solutions to challenges that were faced in wrangling bash into doing what was needed in this script.
 References to their contributions are included below for your further reference and enjoyment:

 - [handling of various levels of verbose output via file descriptors](http://stackoverflow.com/a/20942015/171475)
 - [capturing stderr, stdout, return code from a command executed in a subshell](http://stackoverflow.com/a/26827443/171475)